RevylAI/revyl-bench/README.md

 # revyl-bench

-**How well can coding agents build real mobile apps from a specification, verified on real devices, graded by device tests the agent never sees, and auditable down to the screenshot?**
+**How well can coding agents build real mobile apps from a specification, verified on cloud simulators, graded by device tests the agent never sees, and auditable down to the screenshot?**

 revyl-bench is a benchmark.
 An agent (a model paired with a coding harness) starts from a